DRackSim: Simulator for Rack-scale Memory Disaggregation

 \subsection{Back-end Modeling}

-The back-end of \DESIGN{} simulates an environment similar to rack-scale memory disaggregation with multiple compute nodes simulated in parallel on different simulation threads (in both trace-based or detailed).
+The back-end of \DESIGN{} simulates an environment similar to a large-scale disaggregated memory system with multiple compute nodes running simultaneously on different simulation threads.
 The memory accesses produced by the compute nodes drive the DRAM simulation at local or remote memory.
-The local memory requests are simulated at the node's local memory, whereas remote memory requests are passed through an interconnect model before being simulated for memory access at the remote memory pool.
+The local memory requests are directly simulated at the node's local memory, and remote memory requests are passed through an interconnect model before being simulated for memory access at the remote memory pool.
 We explain here all the simulated components to model disaggregated memory behavior.